Pressure Washers Buyer's Guide

 What is the difference between a pressure washer and a steam cleaner?

 The short answer: temperature.
 Both types of machines work on the same principle but a steam cleaner has a separate, usually diesel-fired, hot burner that heats the water up to above 100°C and is more effective on grease and oil removal.
-At this temperature, steam not only increases cleaning performance but can sterilise surfaces as well - extremely important for many hygiene dependent applications.
+At this temperature, steam not only increases cleaning performance but can sterilise surfaces as well - extremely important for many hygiene-dependent applications.

 Is flow or pressure more important?

 For the vast majority of customers looking to use pressure washers for a variety of tasks, neither is significantly more important.
 Higher pressure creates a better cleaning performance while higher water flow creates a better rinsing action making something quicker to clean.
-There is usually a trade off between one or the other and apart from for very specific industrial tasks, the ratio on the majority of machines gives an excellent all-round balance.
+There is usually a trade-off between one or the other and apart from for very specific industrial tasks, the ratio on the majority of machines gives an excellent all-round balance.
 A good general indication of a machine's performance against another is the motor size, which is measured in kW.

 What pressure washer do I need to wash my car and occasionally my patio?

-Any of our basic electrical pressure washers will be fine, or our more basic petrol & diesel driven pressure washers will give you the power to clean your car and a medium sized patio if electrical power is not available.
+Any of our basic electrical pressure washers will be fine, or our more basic petrol & diesel-driven pressure washers will give you the power to clean your car and a medium-sized patio if electrical power is not available.

 Can I run a domestic electric pressure washer on an extension cable?